 - Dishonesty acts, omissions or statements intended to deceive the University, impersonation of another student, requesting someone else to impersonate a student, deliberate falsification of records, providing fraudulent documents to the University, providing fraudulent University documentation to a third party. - Initiation activities initiation ceremonies or initiation-style activities are not permitted.
-This includes activities designed to degrade, demean, or humiliate participants irrespective of their willingness to participate, activities intended to lead participants to behave in a way that would bring the University into disrepute. - Criminality conduct which has resulted in a custodial or other sanction following police investigation. - 8.
+This includes activities designed to degrade, demean or humiliate participants irrespective of their willingness to participate, activities intended to lead participants to behave in a way that would bring the University into disrepute. - Criminality conduct which has resulted in a custodial or other sanction following police investigation. - 8.
 There are various other University policies and regulations that apply to students, breaches of which may, where appropriate, be dealt with as breaches of the Student Code of Conduct.
-These regulations and policies include (but are not limited to): - Regulations for the use of IT facilities and learning resources - Health and Safety Policy - Academic Conduct Regulation - Student Anti-Harassment Policy - Freedom of Speech Code of Practice (including the External Speaker Procedure) - 9.
+These regulations and policies include (but are not limited to): - Regulations for the use of IT facilities and learning resources - Health and Safety Policy - Academic Conduct Regulation - Student Anti-Harassment Policy - Freedom of Speech Code of Practice - 9.
 There is a separate Student Fitness to Practise Regulation, which applies to courses that include or lead to a professional qualification or that confer practitioner status.
 Concerns about your professional suitability are normally dealt with under the Fitness to Practise Regulation, rather than under the Disciplinary Regulations.
 Where the alleged misconduct is dealt with under this Regulation and you are found to have breached the Student Code of Conduct, the outcome of the case will also be considered under the Fitness to Practise Regulation. - 10.
-These Regulations do not deal with: - academic misconduct this is addressed in the Academic Conduct Regulation - research misconduct this is addressed in Procedures for Dealing with Research Misconduct conduct by staff towards students - complaints about staff can be made via the Student Complaints Procedure. - 11.
+These Regulations do not deal with:- - academic misconduct this is addressed in the Academic Conduct Regulation - research misconduct this is addressed in Procedures for Dealing with Research Misconduct conduct by staff towards students complaints about staff can be made via the Student Complaints Procedure. - 11.
 These procedures are intended to address misconduct rather than to resolve disputes between students.
 You must take personal responsibility for maintaining good relationships with your fellow students and housemates.
 It is not expected that you will raise minor disagreements and differences with others under this procedure.
 For advice regarding how to manage a difficult relationship issue, contact Hallam Union Student Advice Service. - 12.
 This Regulation and procedure is not a criminal process and does not seek to establish whether a student has committed a criminal offence.
 Instead, it seeks to establish whether a student has committed misconduct by breaching the Student Code of Conduct.
-Where an allegation of misconduct is or may constitute a criminal offence that is being dealt with or may be dealt with by the police and criminal justice system, we may liaise with the police to ensure that University actions do not prejudice police and/or criminal justice system proceedings.
-Therefore, University proceedings may be suspended until police and/or legal proceedings have concluded.

-13. Based on a risk assessment, we may suspend/temporarily exclude reported students against whom allegations are made on a precautionary basis, pending investigation under this procedure.
-This is not a determination of guilt; it is a way of managing risk until the facts are clear.
-This suspension may be from placement, from teaching, from the campus, or from all those activities.
+Where an allegation of misconduct is a criminal offence that is being dealt with by the police and criminal justice system, we will liaise with the police to ensure that its actions do not prejudice that other process. - 13.
+On the basis of a risk assessment, we may suspend/temporarily exclude reported students against whom allegations are made on a precautionary basis, pending investigation under this procedure.
+This is not a determination of guilt, it is a way of managing risk until the facts are clear.
+This suspension may be from placement, from teaching, from the campus, or from all of those activities.
 Wellbeing support will remain available to students who are under suspension.